 written in English or French

-written by one or two authors 18 years of age or older and who reside in the city of Ottawa* or who are Algonquin Anishinabe and live within 150 km radius of Ottawa**
+written by one or two authors.
+All authors must be 18 years of age or older and reside in the city of Ottawa* or who are Algonquin Anishinabe and live within 150 km radius of Ottawa**

 * To meet the residency requirements, authors must live in Ottawa at the time of the award submission deadline and / or book publication, and a minimum of 12 consecutive months up to and including either or both dates.
 City staff reserves the right to ask for proof of Ottawa residency.
 Residency is established by a personalCCRA Notice of Assessment (the statement you are sent after filing an annual income tax return) for the previous year, indicating a current residential address in Ottawa.